Ford Ka review

-The Ford Ka doesn’t come with the option of an automatic gearbox, but it does get a smooth, five-speed manual gearbox.
-The Ford Ka will never be as fun to drive as its older brother, the Ford Fiesta, and those considering hi-spec Grand Prix III models might as well opt for the Fiesta instead.
+Happily, the Ford Ka is able to hold its own on the motorway, and thanks to small tweaks on the suspension and steering, the Ka is better to drive than its Fiat 500 cousin.
+It's worth remembering though, that the Ford Ka will never be as much fun to drive as its older brother, the Ford Fiesta and those considering the hi-spec Grand Prix III models might as well opt for the Fiesta instead.

-The Ka only has two airbags as standard, and as such, received a disappointing four stars in the Euro NCAP crash safety tests.
+The Ford Ka only has two airbags as standard, and as such, received a disappointing four stars in the Euro NCAP crash safety tests.
 Those wanting extra airbags and stability control will need to specify them as an option.
 This does let the Ford Ka down a bit considering how competitive the small car class is.

-The steering wheel doesn’t adjust for reach, either, so finding the perfect driving position is that little bit harder.
+The Ford Ka's steering wheel doesn’t adjust for reach, either, so finding the perfect driving position is that little bit harder.
 When the new Ford Ka arrives in 2014, it’ll be a lot larger than the current car, and is likely to get a five-door layout.

 Given the Ford Ka only comes with one engine, the 1.2-litre petrol, it's relatively economical and cheap to tax, but it's disappointing that there isn't a sub-100g/km of CO2 tax-free model.